 Fincher says, “You have a responsibility for the way you make an audience feel, and I want them to feel uncomfortable.”

 Setting is key in David Fincher films.
-It’s used not only to anchor the action but to provide the audience a better idea of the past and current state of the characters.
+It’s used not only to anchor the action but to provide the audience a better idea of the past and present of the characters.

 Fincher wants the audience to feel the same way the characters do.
 This is achieved not only through the performances but through a movie color palette that will heighten the emotional weight of the scenes.